celery/celery/docs/userguide/tasks.rst

 :taskset: The unique id of the taskset this task is a member of (if any).

+:chord: The unique id of the chord this task belongs to (if the task
+        is part of the header).

 :args: Positional arguments.

 :kwargs: Keyword arguments.